The Unitarian Congregation in Mississauga is a religious community

 Even in situations where a death occurred some time ago but was never formally commemorated, we can help you create a memorial service to properly recognize and celebrate your loved one’s life.
 We can suggest and incorporate readings and prayers from a range of religious and contemporary sources that are comforting and uplifting for you and your family.
 We can often deliver services in special places that are meaningful or that were special to your loved one.

 We will respond quickly to your requests.
-Our congregation has four Lay Chaplains and, in the unusual circumstance that the date and place chosen by you is not possible for our schedules, we can help you through our Provincial, National and International networks, to find someone to serve your needs.
+In the unusual circumstance that the date and place chosen by you is not possible for our schedules, we can help you through our Provincial, National and International networks, to find someone to serve your needs.

 The Unitarian community encourages an individual’s search for truth and meaning and we also honour the inherent worth and dignity of each individual and so we take pride and pleasure in being able to sit down with you to help you plan a ceremony that is unique to you and that expresses all that you would wish it to.